United plans to furlough 16,000 workers, fewer than expected

 “We don't have to snap everybody back at the same time,” he told reporters.
 “We can basically build our workforce as we need it and as our schedule grows and as demand recovers.”

 Airlines that accepted federal aid to cover payrolls have been barred from furloughing or laying off workers since March.
 United took $5 billion in payroll cash and loans.
-United and other airlines and their unions are lobbying Congress and the White House for another round of payroll support that would run through next March.
+United and other airlines and their unions are lobbying for another round of payroll support that would run through next March, but the proposal is in limbo because of stalled negotiations between the White House and congressional Democrats over another large virus-relief measure.

+President Donald Trump repeated Tuesday that his administration plans to help the airlines, but he didn't give any specifics.

 David Koenig can be reached at www.twitter.com/airlinewriter